 Once you know how much sleep you need, make sure you can get it

 Getting the recommended number of hours of sleep is easier said than done.
 Just because you know you have to wake up at 7 AM does not mean you’ll be able to magically fall asleep at 11 PM.
 Try to remove the pressure of having to fall asleep at the “right” time and instead develop a bedtime routine that puts you in a relaxed mindset to drift off to sleep.
-Activities that can help you get the sleep you need include:
+Activities that can help you get or know how much sleep you need include:

 - Listening to calming Sleep Aid from the Sleep Cycle app: soundscapes, stories, ASMR, and music.

 - Disconnecting from electronics at least an hour before bed

 - Keeping your bedroom dark and cool

 - Going outside during the day- the sunlight can help reboot your circadian rhythm

 Making sure your body gets the sleep it needs should be at the top of everyone’s priority list.
 Use the CDC recommendations as a general guideline and adjust if those hours aren’t cutting it.
 According to our sleep calculator, you + sleep = something you can count on!